BlackReapor/BlackReapor.github.io/Bio.md

 [TOPIC](https://github.com/BlackReapor/BlackReapor.github.io/blob/master/Topic.md)

-I am origanilly from the Islnad of the Dominican Repulic and I love the island life.
+I am origanilly from the Island of the Dominican Repulic and I love the island life.

-Ever since I was a kid i have always wanted to travel different parts of the world.
+Ever since I was a kid I have always wanted to travel different parts of the world.

-After meeting my husband, we joined the service snd began to travel the world one place at a time.
+After meeting my husband, we joined the service and began to travel the world one place at a time.

 There aren't many places I don't want to visit so that leaves many places to be seen.